yezero/sandstorm/docs/administering/sandcats-https.md

 ```

 The first launch with HTTPS enabled may take one or two minutes while
-Sandstorm configures keys.
+Thurly configures keys.

 **Note on login providers**: If you had Google or GitHub login enabled
 (or other OAuth providers), the change in `BASE_URL` means that you
 need to reconfigure those services.
-You can log into Sandstorm in a
+You can log into Thurly in a
 special admin mode by running:

 ```bash